deric/GraphViz-sty/README.md

 On Mac OS X with the MacTeX distribution:

 1. Make folder ~/Library/texmf/tex/latex if it doesn't already exist.
-2. Drag and drop graphviz.sty to that folder.
+2. Copy graphviz.sty to that folder.

-Or for with the terminal:
+(with terminal)

     $ mkdir -p ~/Library/texmf/tex/latex
     $ cp graphviz.sty ~/Library/texmf/tex/latex